Ahmass Fakahany

 Ahmass Fakahany is an Egyptian-American businessman.
 He is the chief executive of the Altamarea Group, an American restaurant company he started in 2008 with Michael White.
-He had previously worked for Merrill Lynch for twenty-one years.
+He had previously worked for Merrill Lynch for twenty-one years where he was ultimately made President and COO.

 Early life and education

 Ahmass Fakahany was born in Cairo, Egypt.
 He left Egypt at the age of four, growing up in Switzerland and England.
-He moved with his family to the United States at age 17.
+He moved to the United States at age 17 for college.
 Fakahany received his Bachelor of Science from the Questrom School of Business at Boston University (Summa Cum Laude) in 1979.
 He received his MBA degree from Columbia University's Graduate School of Business.